cujoai/nflua/doc/nflua.md

 Contents
 --------

-Unless otherwise stated, all functions return nil on failure, plus an error message and a system-dependent error code.
+Unless otherwise stated, all functions return `nil` on failure, plus an error message and a system-dependent error code.
-In case of success, the functions return a value different from nil; true if not state otherwise.
+In case of success, the functions return a value different from `nil`; `true` if not stated otherwise.
 If the contract of the functions are not respected, the function may trigger an error.

 ### `control = nflua.control([port])`